kedungbian3b3/wiki-big-data/README.md

 ![Real-time Wikimedia Streaming Architecture](diagrams/architecture.png)

-> If the image does not render, open the source file directly: `diagrams/architecture.svg`

 The project uses **Redpanda** as a Kafka-compatible broker to keep the local environment lightweight while still practicing Kafka concepts such as topics, partitions, consumer groups, offsets, producer/consumer separation, and at-least-once delivery.

 ---